MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

 Yes.
 All claims for reimbursement must be submitted by the plan year deadline.
 If you cease employment (e.g., termination of employment or retirement), all claims for reimbursement must be submitted within 90 days from when you cease employment or by the plan year deadline, whichever comes first.

 Maybe.
-If your OEI or dependent meets the definition of an IRS dependent for tax purposes, you may submit claims on eligible expenses for that person.
+If your OEI or dependent meets the definition of an Internal Revenue Service (IRS) dependent for tax purposes, you may submit claims on eligible expenses for that person.
 Find the reimbursement guidelines on the IRS website.

 You may not change your contribution amount for the current plan year (Jan.
 1 – Dec.
 31) unless you have a qualifying life event (e.g., marriage, divorce, death, birth/adoption, change in employment, or a change in dependent care provider fees).
 If you have a qualifying life event, the adjustment in your contribution amount must be consistent with the change in status (e.g., if your employment status is reduced then so would the amount of money you put into your account).
 If you have a qualifying life event during the plan year, you may make changes to your FSA contribution amount through the EBS Portal within 30 days of the life event.

 Yes.
-The maximum benefit for the Health Care FSA is $2,750 per eligible employee.
+The maximum benefit, for the Health Care FSA in 2024, is currently $3,200 per eligible employee.
 The maximum household benefit for Dependent Care FSA is $5,000 or $2,500 each.
 We encourage you to speak to a tax advisor to determine the best situation for you prior to enrolling in an FSA.

 Visit the HealthEquity/WageWorks website to manage your FSA account and check the status of any claims or reimbursements.
 If you have the WageWorks EZ Receipts app you can manage your account on the go from your smartphone.

-The IRS requires all unused funds left in your account to be forfeited if you retire or terminate employment, so plan conservatively.
+The Internal Revenue Service (IRS) requires all unused funds left in your account be forfeited if you retire or terminate employment, so plan conservatively.
 If you plan on leaving MSU for any reason, you may wish to reconsider your choice to enroll in an FSA.

 Yes.
 The benefit derived from participation in the Health Care FSA and/or Dependent Care FSA is tax savings.
 MSU Human Resources cannot answer personal tax questions.
 To maximize your tax savings and ensure they fit with your personal income tax situation, we encourage you to consult with your tax advisor if you have specific questions or concerns prior to enrollment.